RENAUD CAPUÇON violin

 YUJA WANG piano

-Brahms first made his name as a pianist, then later, as a composer, and found inspiration in the playing and the friendship of Clara Schumann.
-The piano permeates his entire oeuvre, particularly his chamber music.
-This inner voice is elevated here by Yuja Wang in a thematically rich trio, Andante with variations and a whimsical Scherzo, and in a powerful yet intimate quartet, often regarded as his most personal work, begun in the year of his friend Robert Schumann’s death in 1856 and reworked regularly until 1875.
-The Chinese pianist is a close stage and recording collaborator of Gautier Capuçon, himself often paired for the Brahms Double Concerto with his brother Renaud, who is in turn a regular companion to the young musicians Paul Zientara and Daniel Lozakovich.
+Brahms first made his name as a pianist, then as a composer, and was inspired by Clara Schumann’s music and friendship.
+The piano is a constant feature throughout his entire body of work, particularly in his chamber music.
+This inner voice is magnified here by Yuja Wang in a trio of great thematic richness—an Andante with variations and a whimsical Scherzo and a quartet that is both powerful and intimate.
+The Chinese pianist is a close stage and recording partner of Gautier Capuçon, who is himself often paired, for Brahms’s Double Concerto, with his brother Renaud, in turn a faithful collaborator of the young Paul Zientara and Daniel Lozakovich.
 A quintet of soloists in perfect harmony.